lucena placa de la plaza del coso

 Lucena is in the province of Cordoba.

-What can you visit and see in Lucena?
+What to see in Lucena?

 1. Moral Castle